 Travis: To summarize, we are identifying and capturing “lost time.”

 Can you talk about some of the challenges you’ve faced in the laundromat and dry cleaning industries?

 Colleen: At the Cleaners, which is still a relatively new business for us, we have unique things come in like a letterman’s jacket or a vintage dress, and we say, “We’ve never had this.
 How do we treat it, press it, and hang it?”
 Of course, we always want our customers to be happy.
 But when you’re in fine garment care, you will have occasional failures.
 Those are hard ones for the team to take.
 We’re used to the Laundry where we have success after success, but we’re learning.

 Travis: Another challenge has been employee turnover, which is a challenge that many businesses have been facing over the last few years.
-Usually, we have four to six employees at one time.
-But over the last year, we’ve had about 20 people leave, which is the same as four turnovers of our entire staff.
 It’s pushed us to streamline our training and help new employees learn everything quickly.

 Colleen: We look at people, planet, and profit.
 For people, our employees are number one.
-The customer is second.
-We then organize our stores to maximize customer interaction.
+The customer is super important too, so we organize our stores to maximize customer interaction and satisfaction.